Avisek20/sparse_clustering_BIC/README.md

 # Improved Efficient Model Selection for Sparse Hard and Fuzzy Center-Based Clustering

-Efficient selection of the degree of sparsity for Sparse $k$-Means and Sparse Fuzzy $c$-Means is possible using expressions of Bayesian Information Criterion.
+Efficient selection of the degree of sparsity for Sparse $`k`$-Means and Sparse Fuzzy $c$-Means is possible using expressions of Bayesian Information Criterion.

 The derived expression for $k$-Means: